VIP-SMUR/vip-smur.github.io/docs/projects/24fa/README.md

     ---

-    Improvments on the PEI methodology, a composite metric of walkability using key subindices.
+    Improvements on the PEI methodology, a composite metric of walkability using key subindices.

     ---